AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ### Submission

-To submit your work please fill the submission form below.
+To submit your work please fill in the submission form below.
 This will require you to submit GitHub links and screenshots of your completed tasks.
 [Insert Link]

+Please read through the criteria on the respective GitHub documentation prior to submitting to ensure you have covered off everything.
+If your repository is private please add the username: msa-australia as a collaborator.

 ### Deadline
 The deadline to complete this bootcamp is **13th June 2020**.